mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

    *Independent Slow Feature Analysis and Nonlinear Blind Source Separation.*
    Neural Computation 19(4):994-1021 (2007).

+**JADENode**
+   Original code contributed by Gabriel Beckers.

+   Perform Independent Component Analysis using the JADE algorithm.

+   References:
+   Cardoso, J.-F, and Souloumiac, A.
+   *Blind beamforming for non Gaussian signals.*
+   Radar and Signal Processing, IEE Proceedings F, 140(6): 362-370 (1993), and Cardoso, J.-F.
+   *High-order contrasts for independent component analysis.*
+   Neural Computation, 11(1): 157-192 (1999).
+   More information about ICA can be found among others in Hyvarinen A., Karhunen J., Oja E. (2001). *Independent Component Analysis*, Wiley.

+**NIPALSNode**
+   Original code contributed by Michael Schmuker, Susanne Lezius, and Farzad Farkhooi.

+   Perform Principal Component Analysis using the NIPALS algorithm.
+   This algorithm is particularyl useful if you have more variable than observations, or in general when the number of variables is huge and calculating a full covariance matrix may be unfeasable.
+It's also more efficient of the standard PCANode if you expect the number of significant principal components to be a small.
+In this case setting output_dim to be a certain fraction of the total variance, say 90%, may be of some help.

+   Reference for NIPALS (Nonlinear Iterative Partial Least Squares):
+   Wold, H.
+   *Nonlinear estimation by iterative least squares procedures.* in David, F. (Editor), Research Papers in Statistics, Wiley, New York, pp 411-444 (1966).

+   More information about Principal Component Analysis, a.k.a. discrete Karhunen-Loeve transform can be found among others in I.T.
+Jolliffe, *Principal Component Analysis*, Springer-Verlag (1986).

 **NoiseNode**
    Inject multiplicative or additive noise into the input data.